TotallyInformation/node-red-contrib-uibuilder/README.md

 The core features of UIBUILDER:

+* As far as possible, uses only vanilla, native HTML, CSS and JavaScript.
+Other than the Socket.IO client for communications (which is baked into the front-end library), no other front-end libraries are needed.
+UIBUILDER stays as close as possible to native HTML to avoid future compatibility issues.
+However, it does aim to make interaction with native HTML easier.
-* Provides nodes to enable zero-code translation of input data to usable and accessible web elements.
+* Nodes to enable zero-code translation of input data to usable and accessible web elements.
-* Provides capability for low-code, configuration-driven (data-driven) UI's.
+* Capability for low-code, configuration-driven (data-driven) UI's.
 Creating a framework for describing a UI and translating to actual code without having to write code.
-* Provides a 2-way communications channel between the Node-RED server (back-end) and front-end UI.
+* 2-way communications channel between the Node-RED server (back-end) and front-end UI.
-* Provides a Node-RED node to act as the focus for communications with other nodes for additional ease of use.
+* A Node-RED node to act as the focus for communications with other nodes for additional ease of use.
-* Provides a front-end library to: do the complex parts of the communications in the client browser; make manipulation of the UI easier and more consistent; make it easy to get data back to Node-RED as needed (both automatically and manually).
+* Front-end library to: do the complex parts of the communications in the client browser; make manipulation of the UI easier and more consistent; make it easy to get data back to Node-RED as needed (both automatically and manually).
-* Provides easy to use templates and examples for front-end code to enable people to get a quick start on creating web apps.
+* Easy to use templates and examples for front-end code to enable people to get a quick start on creating web apps.
-* Provides management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
+* Management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
-* Allows editing of front-end code from the Node-RED Editor (designed for small changes, use web development tools generally).
+* Editing of front-end code from the Node-RED Editor (designed for small changes, use web development tools generally).
-* Enables the use of external authentication and authorisation methods and services to control multi-user access to web apps.
-* Provides various server middleware and API options for additional custom capabilities.
+* Various server middleware and API options for additional custom capabilities.
+* A caching capability allowing newly joining clients to receive the latest data and configurations.
+Joining/leaving clients create notifications in Node-RED.
+* A front-end lightweight router for creating Single-Page Apps.
-* Allows as many `uibuilder` node instances as you like.
+* Have as many `uibuilder` node instances as you like.
 Each instance allows the creation of many web pages and sub-folders for easy management.
 * Each `uibuilder` node instance provides a private 2-way communications channel between the Node-RED server (back-end) and browser (front-end) UI code.
 * Supports the use of standard web development workflows.
 * Allows the creation of a dedicated web service to facilitate independent security.
-* Provides a caching capability allowing newly joining clients to receive the latest data and configurations.
-Joining/leaving clients create notifications in Node-RED.

 <details><summary>No-code UI's</summary>

-UIBUILDER is still growing towards offering more no-code capabilities like Node-RED's Dashboard extension does.
-However, it is starting to offer these features via the "new" client available since v5.
-V6.1 introduced the new `uib-element` and `uib-update` nodes that offer the first usable no-code features.
+UIBUILDER continues to expand its no-code capabilities.
+THe `uib-element`, `uib-tag`, and `uib-update` nodes offer no-code methods for creating and updating data-driven web UI's.

 `uib-element` takes in simple data and outputs configuration data.
 This can then be sent to the front-end via the `uibuilder` node.
 Alternatively, it can be saved and the result used in an initial load.
 Several simple options such as tables and lists are available in UIBUILDER v6.1, additional elements and structures will be made available in future versions.
 The UIBUILDER front-end client takes the configuration information and dynamically builds HTML elements and inserts them to the web page (or removes/updates as needed).

 While this is not the most efficient processing approach (since updates are mostly replacing the whole element which could be quite large for things like big tables), it is very efficient from an authoring perspective.
 So the `uib-update` node provides a more targetted approach to updating and changing specific attributes and "slot" content for elements.

+The `uib-tag` node then lets you create ANY single HTML element and so covers all the many things that `uib-element` might not (yet) cover.
+This even works with web components which are vanilla HTML/JavaScript native enhancements to HTML.

 It is important to note that no front-end, 3rd-party frameworks such as VueJS or REACT are needed for this approach!
 Everything uses vanilla HTML, JavaScript and CSS under the skin and so is **compatible with current and future web standards**.
 </details>